Maverun/Nurevam/Site/static/command ext tutorials.md

 This is one way to get the message object.
 For more uses, have a look at the docs.
 `ctx` is context.
 You will find that there are more uses of it than just a message if you take a look at the docs.

+#Benefits use of commands
+---

+There are ways to make commands helpful for you, such hide it from help command, alias command.

+* `pass_context = True` = pass down the context.
+* `brief = "explain"` =  a brief that shown in help command.
+* `name = "hey"` = allow main command (not allias) name different than a function.
+* `hidden = True`  = hide command from help command list.
+* `aliases = []` = allias command, it is a list/array, you can enter more than one.

+#Modify help command
+---

+There are also way to do something about help command. putting `pm_help=True` in bot when we declare a bot, where we have declare our prefix.
+We can also make help command brief change or make it hidden.
+By doing this `help_attrs=dict(hidden=True,brief="This is just a magic help")` You put them in same thing as `pm_help`

 These are the basics on starting your Discord bot with Python and Discord.py.